-Distinct from instructor-training programs, Purdue's PhD program and the growing discipline of engineering education are about conducting fundamental research on engineering learning and bridging research and practice—defining effective practices, identifying the reasons why they work, developing curricula, assessing how students learn, and moving those findings into the classrooms of tomorrow's engineers.
-A master's program is in development.
+Distinct from instructor-training programs, Purdue's PhD in Engineering Education Program and the growing discipline of engineering education are about conducting fundamental research on engineering learning and bridging research and practice—defining effective practices, identifying the reasons why they work, developing curricula, assessing how students learn, and moving those findings into the classrooms of tomorrow's engineers.
+A master's program is in development and a Graduate Certificate in Teaching and Learning Engineering is now available.

 In ENE, you'll find an enthusiastic and committed community of scholars who lead in building the discipline's intellectual framework (e.g., through the NSF-sponsored Engineering Education Research Colloquies).
 Faculty and doctoral students work collaboratively across the entire educational continuum (preschool through college, extending into the workplace), and our alumni find employment in academia, industry, and professional organizations.